wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-sql-database-use-webmatrix.md

 * How to develop a PHP application using WebMatrix.
 * How to publish and re-publish your application to Azure using WebMatrix.

-By following this tutorial, you will build a simple Tasklist web application in PHP.
+By following this tutorial, you will build a simple Tasklist web site in PHP.
 The application will be hosted in an Azure  Website.
 A screenshot of the running application is below:

 ![Azure PHP  Website][running-app]